shailensukul/CKA/Services-Networking/ReplicationControllersAndOtherControllers.md

 * TCP Socket Probe - tries to open a TCP connection to the specified port of the container.
 If the connection is established successfully, the probe is successful.
 Otherwise, the container is restarted.

-* Exec Probe - executes an arbitary command inside a container and checks the command's exist code.
+* Exec Probe - executes an arbitary command inside a container and checks the command's exit code.
 If the status code is 0, the probe is sucessful.
 All other codes are considered failures.